Nerwyn/material-rounded-theme/README.md

 ### Views

 -   Adds a 12px margin to each side of the view to match the Google Home app.
--  Add card button updated to match the [extended FAB specification](https://m3.material.io/components/extended-fab/overview).
+-   Add card button updated to better match the [extended FAB specification](https://m3.material.io/components/extended-fab/overview).

 If you do not want these changes, use the "No Mod" versions of the theme.